Tokenizing Motion: A Generative Approach for Scene Dynamics Compression: Proposed Method

 where $\textbf{y}_{f}$ denotes the flow feature and $concat$ denotes the concatenation operation.
 Herein, this flow feature extractor is designed as a U-Net~\cite{unet} like structure with up-sampling, down-sampling and short-cut connections.
+Specifically, five down-sample layers are followed by five symmetrically designed up-sample layers.
+Each layer has a rescaling factor of 2 and the outputs of each down-sample layer are concatenated to the corresponding up-sampling layer.
 Then, two motion token vectors are derived by two vectorizers $\textbf{v}_{w}$ and $\textbf{v}_{b}$,

 where $\textbf{w} \in \mathbb{R}^{N_{v} \times 1}$ and $\textbf{b} \in \mathbb{R}^{N_{v} \times 1}$. $N_{v}$ denotes the number of tokens in each vector.
 Here, the vectorizers are designed as cascaded convolutional layers and Generalized Divisive Normalization layers~\cite{factorized}.
+Specifically, seven convolution layers with down-sample factor of 2 and one convolutional layers with down-sample factor of 3 are used to transform the spatial size of 384 to 1.
 In this way, high-fidelity dense motions are transformed to very compact motion tokens, which served as high-level semantic motion hints, through the guidance of intermediate sparse motions.
 Such a process could exploit the compact motion pattern prior in motion flows, benefiting both high compressibility of transmitted features and decent accuracy of subsequent motion recovery.

-\SubSection{2.3 \ Flow-driven Decoder} In previous GVC schemes, generators are usually crafted following the structures of Generative Adversarial Network~\cite{gan} or Variational Auto-Encoder~\cite{vae}.
-The resulting GVC methods can only address single scenario application with one trained model, limiting their generalizability to more diverse contents.
-Recently, the Diffusion Model~\cite{diffusion} is proposed to perform generation with the denoising process and exhibits the outstanding capability of learning complex data distribution.
-It can be integrated with versatile conditions for tailored generative vision tasks~\cite{diffsion-review}.
-Motion trajectory is also leveraged as the control signal for interactive image-to-video generation~\cite{motion-i2v,motionctrl,mofa,dragnuwa,tora}.
-However, they are not yet explored in GVC framework.
-In this paper, a pre-trained SVD~\cite{svd} and motion-adaptor~\cite{mofa} are utilized to ensure the robustness of motion-driven generation and its generalizability across various contents.